 Breakfast, lunch, and dinner were wonderful, with an especially fantastic breakfast buffet service.
 Jonathan Gushue, the restaurant’s talented but mercurial star chef, left last fall after eight years.
 His successor, Jason Bangerter, made his name at midtown’s Auberge du Pommier.
 He is impeccably trained, in Toronto by chef John Higgins, and in Europe by the respected chef Anton Mosimann.

-Further, there is a conscious mindfulness in the relationships that have been built with local farmers, foragers and artisans who hold similar beliefs of providing wholesome natural products that have been prepared with care and respect.
-This is carried forward by the five star level of customer service and customer experience that makes this Canadian luxury escape one to remember.
+Further, there is conscious mindfulness in the relationships that have been built with local farmers, foragers, and artisans who hold similar beliefs of providing wholesome natural products that have been prepared with care and respect.
+This is carried forward by the five-star level of customer service and customer experience that makes this Canadian luxury winter escape one to remember.